hphelion/documentation/cloudos/services-overview.md

 **Eden**.
 Scalabilty manageability, control.

-A framework which is used to build all the HP Cloud OS services.
+A framework which is used to build all the HP Helion Cloud OS services.
 It provides common functionality across all service.

 Eden also provides scalability and manageability around services and a way to control and understand how those services are performing